 United States Bankruptcy Proceedings for Latin American Corporates

 The covid-19 pandemic has shaken global markets and resulted in unprecedented business disruptions.
 Unemployment rates have skyrocketed and many countries have been facing a public health crisis of enormous proportions.
-Despite generous government stimulus packages and extremely low interest rates, the ongoing pandemic has had harsh economic effects.
+Despite generous government stimulus packages and extremely low interest rates, the pandemic has had harsh economic effects.
 Some industries have been hit particularly hard, including airlines, entertainment, hospitality, auto parts, and oil and gas.

 The ongoing crisis has demonstrated that business professionals and non-US practitioners dealing with potential insolvencies of Latin American companies should carefully consider whether US law can provide them with useful reorganisation tools, either in the form of plenary Chapter 11 proceedings or ancillary Chapter 15 proceedings supporting a home country reorganisation.
-Recent experiences have shown that, while companies that lack a significant operation presence in the United States might not look to restructure there in the first instance, the US Bankruptcy Code is extraterritorial and allows US courts to assist actively in international restructurings of companies operating predominantly outside the United States.
+Recent experiences have shown that, while companies that lack a significant operational presence in the United States might not look to restructure there in the first instance, the US Bankruptcy Code is extraterritorial and allows US courts to assist actively in international restructurings of companies operating predominantly outside the United States.
 This chapter provides an overview of Chapter 11 and Chapter 15, and discusses how Latin American corporates can benefit from the tools available under each of these regimes.

 - a company need not be organised in, nor predominantly operating in, the United States, to file for Chapter 11;